Cipolone95/cipolone95.github.io/content/posts/reading/2025/index.md

 - Bullshit Jobs by David Graeber
 - Say Nothing: A Story of Murder and Memory in Northern Ireland by Patrick Radden Keefe
 - The Fish that Ate the Whale: The Life and Times of America's Banana King by Richard Cohen
 - Ten Lessons for a Post-Pandemic World by Fareed Zakaria
+- Jedi Search by Kevin Anderson (Jedi Academy Trilogy volume 1)
+- Dark Apprentice by Kevin Anderson (Jedi Academy Trilogy volume 2)